auddye/k8-mapr-csi-demo/README.md

 ssh mapr@maprdemo hadoop fs -ls /static/
 ```

-Recreate the pod and write another file to pick up where you left off:
+Recreate the pod and write another file to pick up where you left off, and add a second pod to demonstration many to one relationship:
 ```
-kubectl create -f teststaticpod.yaml kubectl exec -it test-static-pod2 -n test-csi -- dd if=/dev/zero of=/static/test2.dat bs=1M count=10
+kubectl create -f teststaticpod.yaml kubectl create -f teststaticpod2.yaml kubectl exec -it test-static-pod2 -n test-csi -- dd if=/dev/zero of=/static/test2.dat bs=1M count=10
 ```